longturn/freeciv21/docs/Coding/hacking.rst

     } whole_map_iterate_end;

-for iterating all Tiles of the Map;
+for iterating all Tiles of the map;

 .. code-block:: rst